bingx1/swen90009/README.md

 - Added images and graphical resources we have used in this project to /ui
 - Added a Sprints folder for storing sprint artifacts
 - Added acceptance criteria and acceptance test to /test
-- Experted Confluence pages and added to /docs
+- Exported Confluence pages and added them to /docs